ecosoft-odoo/rjc/rjc_hr_expense_form/readme/DESCRIPTION.rst

-This module inherit expense form to show report 2 decimal.
+This module inherit expense form.